bighappyworld/slack-dev-tools/README.md

 These are some tools meant to be used with Slack's Incoming and Outgoing Web Hooks.

+It is slowly evolving into a tool that lets you set permissions on actions based on users or teams and allows for one server to manage multiple team's incoming / outoging webhooks.

+Completed modules are:

+- *cli* : A command line interface with whitelists, blacklists, output filters and command aliases.
+- *devtools* : A module letting you get the user ids, channel ids, team ids, service ids that are created by Slack servers
+- *twitter* : Let's you tweet from Slack and use bitly to shorten your URLs
+- *xteam* : A cross team communication module, letting you share channels between teams
+- *mandrillnotify* : A service that lets you send your Mandrill Webhooks to the server and get displayed in a Slack channel via Incoming Webhook

 Install copy this repo to your server and run it.
 It runs with node and has been tested with PM2.
 If you need encryption, you are responsible for setting up that yourself.

 This uses hapi.js as a simple and fast api solution.

 Most of the configuration is done with the config.json file.

 ```
 {